NEWS

 Fostering Student Mental Health in Schools for a Better Future

 As a society, we are collectively responsible for effectively addressing student mental health in schools, but as an educator, you can do more than you might imagine.
-By emphasizing the importance of mental health, nurturing a caring school community, and using diverse tools and resources, you can establish an atmosphere friendly toward our students’ overall well-being.
+By emphasizing the importance of mental health, nurturing a caring school community, and using diverse tools and resources, you can establish an atmosphere that is friendly toward our students’ overall well-being.
 And remember, addressing student mental health in schools is not a one-time effort but an ongoing commitment to building resilient and thriving communities.

 SOURCES